jdupuy/LongestEdgeBisection2D/README.md

 [![Build Status](https://travis-ci.org/jdupuy/LongestEdgeBisection2D.svg?branch=master)](https://travis-ci.org/jdupuy/LongestEdgeBisection2D)
 [![Build status](https://ci.appveyor.com/api/projects/status/mbfn80wcih0cmbds?svg=true)](https://ci.appveyor.com/project/jdupuy/longestedgebisection2d)

+This code allows to reproduce some of the results of my paper "Concurrent Binary Trees (with application to Longest Edge Bisection)".

 ### License

 Apart from the submodule folder, the code from this repository is released in public domain.
 You can do anything you want with them.
 You have no legal obligation to do anything else, although I appreciate attribution.